It can be distressing for customers to experience damage to their property or items they own.

 If the policyholder took out accidental damage cover, we’ll examine whether it was for buildings only, contents only, or both.
 If they took out accidental damage cover, or any extra cover, the next step is to look at exactly what you provided.

-If you haven’t taken into account that the policyholder had taken out additional cover, we may ask you to re-consider the claim.
+If you haven’t allowed for the additional cover that the policyholder has taken out, we may ask you to reconsider the claim.

 We’ll need to establish whether the damage was caused by an accident, according to the policy definition.
 If we find it wasn’t, we’ll check if the damage is included elsewhere in the policy.
 Then we’ll ask you to deal with the claim, unless there’s a policy exclusion.